10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 5. Westinghouse Portable Inverter Generator

-This is a heavy generator, though, at 46 lbs., so carrying it around is difficult.
-This is also one of the more expensive options.
-Because this generator is gas-powered, you’ll have to perform regular oil changes.
+It has two 120V 20 AMP outlets and two USB outlets.
+It has a peak of 2,200 watts.
+The Westinghouse is a heavy generator at 46 pounds, so carrying it around is difficult.
+It is also one of the more expensive options.
+Because this generator is gas-powered, you must perform regular oil changes.

 - 1,800 watts and 2,200 peak watts